wgmyers/mal/impls/ruby-wgm/NOTES.md

 Keyword 'do' implemented.
 Guide says to call eval_ast, but this didn't work
 straightaway: eval_ast doesn't handle the special keywords, so something like (do (def! a 1) (+ 1 a)) failed.
 Calling EVAL instead worked.

+Keyword 'if' implemented.
+Very straightforward, especially after 'do'.

+Keyword 'fn*', now, that is not going to be straightforward.
+First I have to figure out how to create the closure.
+Then I have to figure out where to put it, and how to call it when invoked.
+And when it is invoked.
+I'm not sure I have any idea how to do any of those.
+Probably time to sleep on it.

 ## Step 3 (2021-05-02)